 d.
 The police officer will remove, or arrange to have removed, the items and place them in secure storage at the Texas Tech Police Department for safekeeping until proper disposition can be determined by the department supervisor or other departmental representative.

 e.
 Release any secured space to the employee's department as soon as the deceased employee's personal property has been removed.

 4. Responsibilities of Human Resources

-The Assistant Vice President for Human Resources or his/her designee shall notify the university's payroll department to ensure the final paycheck, as well as any accrued vacation and one-half of the remaining balance of the accrued sick leave or 336 hours of sick leave, whichever is less, may be paid to the estate of the deceased employee.
+The Assistant Vice President for Human Resources or designee shall notify the university's payroll department to ensure the final paycheck, as well as any accrued vacation and one-half of the remaining balance of the accrued sick leave or 336 hours of sick leave, whichever is less, may be paid to the estate of the deceased employee.
 Human Resources will notify the Employees Retirement System of Texas (ERS) of the death.
 ERS will mail a beneficiary packet to the last beneficiary on file.
-Human Resources will contact the Teachers Retirement System of Texas (TRS) if the deceased employee was actively contributing to TRS.
+The Teachers Retirement System of Texas (TRS) will be notified by Payroll via the monthly reporting system if the deceased employee was actively contributing to TRS.
 All beneficiary information is maintained by both ERS and TRS separately.
 Beneficiary information is not maintained in the Human Resources department.
-If a vacation accrual check and/or sick leave balance check is necessary, Payroll Services will forward the check(s) to Human Resources.
+If a final paycheck, vacation accrual check, and/or sick leave balance check is necessary, Payroll Services will forward the check(s) to Human Resources.
 Human Resources will mail the checks to the last address on file with a letter containing contact information for ERS and TRS.
 The letter will include a W-9 to be returned to the university for tax processing of the estate.